 The days are getting longer, the sun is feeling warmer, and many parents are wondering how to keep their children occupied this summer.
-For many, summer camps are a beloved tradition.
-But how do you choose between a day camp and an overnight camp?
+For many, summer camps are a beloved tradition regardless of age group.
+But how do you choose between day camps and overnight camps?

 Each type of summer camp comes with its pros and cons.
 More importantly, the camp you choose should be a great experience for your children, allowing them to grow in a comfortable and safe environment.
-Here are some of the elements to take into consideration in the day camp vs. overnight camp great debate.
+Our team at Hot Ground Gym has outlined some of the elements to take into consideration in the day camp vs. overnight camp great debate.

 What Are Summer Day Camps?

 If your children prefer to stay close to home, summer day camps are an excellent option.
-They allow children to have fun, meet new friends in their city, and try new activities, such as obstacle course summer day camps.
+They allow children to have new friendships and fun in their city and try new activities, such as obstacle course summer day camps.

-For younger children who may not feel confident enough yet to be alone overnight, summer day camps may be a better option than even the best sleepaway camps.
+For younger children who may not feel confident enough yet to be alone overnight, summer day camps may be a better option than even the best overnight camps experience.

 Here are some of the advantages of summer day camps: